 This is true in almost every area of life.
 You set a goal to save $5,000 by the end of the year; you end up falling short by $1,000.
 But you have $4,000 in savings you didn’t have before and wouldn’t have if you hadn’t set the goal.

 This is also true for churches.
 Let’s say you try to raise money through a capital campaign to build a much-needed expansion.
 The goal is $2,000,000.
 You pray hard, cast the vision, people give generously and you bring in $1,200,000.
 You didn’t reach the goal, but you are $1.2 million closer to that needed expansion than if you had never tried.

 In 2010, we set out what we called our “2020 Vision.”
-The goal was to be a church of 20,000 active attenders with ministry in 20 countries by 2020.
-While 2020 has just begun, and God can do anything He wants with the remaining months, at this point it does not look like we will reach that goal.
+The goal was to be a church of 20,000 active attendees with ministry in 20 countries by 2020.
+While 2020 has just begun, and God can do anything He wants with the remaining months, at this point, it does not look like we will reach that goal.

 Because it’s not about the goal we didn’t hit—it’s ultimately about what we achieved because we tried.
 As in going from 3,000 to more than 10,000 in terms of attenders, and from ministry in five countries to ministry in 15.